There is a public car park 100m from the site.

 The ground floor (shop) has level access through 88.5cm-wide swing doors.

-The exhibition area and toilets are on the first floor, up a modern spiral staircase (with handrails).
+The exhibition area and toilets are on the first floor, up a modern spiral staircase with handrails on both sides.

 Level access to the first floor via a ramp is also available – the steward will open this route on request.